 In fact, digital marketing agencies are already incorporating artificial intelligence solutions in their day-to-day processes.
 It’s starting to become a way to stand out and offer clients an added value.

-For example, several have started to become partners Adext, the first and only AMaaS (Audience Management as a Service) in the world that uses deep, transfer, and machine learning to automate the handling and optimization of audiences and budgets on several platforms (Google, Facebook, Instagram, etc.).
-It guarantees, under contract, to increase the current effectiveness of your media campaigns (Adext’s AI has been able to increase them by an average of 1265%).
+For example, several have started to become partners Adext AI, the first and only audience management service in the world that uses deep, transfer, and machine learning to automate the handling and optimization of audiences and budgets on several platforms (Google, Facebook, Instagram, etc.).
+It guarantees, under contract, to increase the current effectiveness of your media campaigns (Adext AI has been able to increase them by an average of 83% in just 10 days).

 This intelligent advertising tool is only one of many examples of how AI will allow marketers and advertisers to stop having to go through the repetitive, routine, and mechanical tasks of their campaigns (which AI can do even better), applying up to 480 daily adjustments to every single ad, all while obtaining better results than any human, tool, or software ever could.

 This way, they can focus their valuable time and talent on creating art, texts, and communication strategies that will create better connections with their target market.
 At the end of the day, nothing can replace a human’s creativity and strategy, right?
 So why don’t you check out some marketers and media buyers’ testimonials who’re already benefitting from it?